eaobservatory/hedwig/doc/maint/customize.rst

       Therefore within a facility method, the identifier can always be obtained from `self.id_`.

-#.
-A :class:`~hedwig.type.simple.FacilityInfo` instance,
-    with the constructed facility view object stored in the `view` attribute, is added to the `facilities` ordered dictionary.
-    This is used by some of the other blueprints --- for example the "home" blueprint uses it to show each of the facilities on the home page.

-#.  :func:`~hedwig.web.blueprint.facility.create_facility_blueprint`
-    is then passed the facility view object in order to create a Flask blueprint which will be registered in the application with an URL prefix containing the facility code.

-    * An additional template context parameter `facility_name` is set up using the value returned by the :meth:`~hedwig.facility.generic.view.Generic.get_name` method.

-    * All of the fixed facility routes are registered with the blueprint, using functions which invoke the methods of the view object.

     * The facility's
       :meth:`~hedwig.facility.generic.view.Generic.get_calculator_classes`
       method is used to get a tuple of calculator classes.